-The Directors have concluded that the financial statements give a true and fair view of the Group's financial position, financial performance and cash flows, and that the Group has complied with FRS 102, except that it has departed from FRS 102 11.38A to the extent necessary to give a true and fair view by offsetting overnight currency borrowings due for settlement on the next day against the GBP cash balance held with the same institution.
-Further details are provided in Note 22 of this Annual Report.
+The Directors have concluded that the financial statements give a true and fair view of the Group's financial position, financial performance and cash flows, and that the Group has complied with FRS 102.
 A summary of the principal Group accounting policies under FRS 102 is given below.